 Effective copywriting is vital for getting the appropriate conversions from your newsletter campaigns.

-- The subject line is a critical piece of the newsletter puzzle.
-Get it right, and it’ll be easy to get recipients to open your emails.
+The subject line is a critical piece of the newsletter puzzle.
+Get it right, and getting recipients to open your emails will be easy.

-- Create audience personas by your ideal customers’ interests and preferences.
-The strategy helps to create newsletter copy that speaks directly to the target audience.
+Create audience personas by your ideal customers’ interests and preferences.
+The strategy helps create a newsletter copy that speaks directly to the target audience.

 When sending emails, you need to ensure that most of the recipients get to open and read your messages.
 More than fifty percent of marketers feel that email accessibility is essential.

-- Make sure that your email frequency is optimum.
+- Ensure email frequency is optimal.
 Too many emails in a month can irk your recipients and make them mark your emails as spam.

 - Make sure the email addresses are verified as authentic and unbroken.

-- Send emails to only those who have subscribed to your mailing list.
+- Send only to those who have subscribed.
 Don’t forget that permission is the heart and soul of successful email marketing.

-- Work on optimizing your email content for mobile devices.
+- Optimize for mobile devices.
 It’s the best way to reach and connect with a growing mobile user base.

-- Be aware of words that can trigger spam filters that send your emails to recipients' spam folders.
-In addition, you must ensure each email has the option for users to unsubscribe from your mailing list.
-Lastly, avoid making claims that you can’t fulfill.
+- Avoid spam filter triggers.
+Be aware of words that can trigger spam filters that send your emails to recipients' spam folders.

-Here’s the rub: making your emails reach your target customers can significantly affect email campaign performance.
-And that’s why accessibility is so critical to winning email campaigns.
+Making your emails reach your target customers can significantly affect email campaign performance.
+And that’s why accessibility and email deliverability are critical to winning email campaigns.

 Let’s face it, when you do some kind of marketing, you need to track the results and learn where you might be going wrong.
 So head over to the analytics dashboard of your email marketing tool, and voila, you’ll see a bunch of useful metrics!

 - Review the campaign open rate to see how many people chose to read your emails.
-If the open rate is too low, consider working on your subject line.
+Consider altering your subject line if open rates are too low.

 - The bounce rate of your emails tells you the percentage of emails that could not be delivered.